Complexity among the finitely generated subgroups of Thompson's group: Introduction

 Thus each biembeddability class in \(\Sfrak\) has a distinguished representative --- unique up to marked isomorphism --- identified by the form of its signature.
-Moreover, this representative can be viewed as being built up from \(\Z\) using simple arithmetic operations which are analogs of the fundamental operations of ordinal arithmetic.
+We will show this representative can be built up from \(\Z\) using simple algebraic operations which are analogs of the fundamental operations of ordinal arithmetic.

-The well-foundedness and linearity of \((\Ssig,<)\) are subtle matters and likely to be of independent interest.
-In fact while it can be phrased in the language of arithmetic, the well-foundedness of \((\Ssig,<)\) is not provable in Peano Arithmetic.
-This is a consequence of Gentzen's analysis of the consistency of Peano Arithmetic \cite[\#\!
-4]{Gentzen_collected} and G\"odel's second incompleteness theorem \cite{incompleteness} \cite{Godel_collected1}.
+A consequence of the proof of Theorem \ref{R_thm} is that \((\Ssig,\leq)\) is \emph{well-founded} --- every nonempty set of signatures has a \(\leq\)-minimal element (see Section \ref{S_WF:subsec}).
+This is a subtle matter and likely to be of independent interest.
+In fact while it can be phrased in the language of arithmetic, the well-foundedness of \((\Ssig,\leq)\) is not provable in Peano Arithmetic.
+This is a consequence of Theorem \ref{R_thm}, Gentzen's analysis of the consistency of Peano Arithmetic \cite[\#\!
+4]{Gentzen_collected}, and G\"odel's second incompleteness theorem \cite{incompleteness} \cite{Godel_collected1}.
 At a more pragmatic level, future methods of proof may lend themselves more naturally to induction on \(\Ssig\) than to induction on \(\epsilon_0\).

 Extending the chain \(\Sfrak\) by setting \(G_{\epsilon_0} = F\), we make the following conjectures.
 Recall that \(\PLoI\) is the group of all piecewise linear elements of \(\HomeoI\).